gchochla/gridparse/README.md

 # GridParse

-A lightweight (no dependencies) `ArgumentParser` --- aka `GridArgumentParser` --- that supports your *grid-search* needs.
+A lightweight (only dependency is `omegaconf` which also downloads `yaml`) `ArgumentParser` --- aka `GridArgumentParser` --- that supports your *grid-search* needs.
 Supports top-level parser and subparsers.
+Configuration files of any type (using `omegaconf`) as also support through the argument `--gridparse-config` (also available with underscore `_`), where multiple configuration files can be passed and parsed.

 ## Overview